RadarVisuals/RADAR/full_codebase_dump.md

 import LibraryPanel from '../Panels/LibraryPanel';
 import Crossfader from './Crossfader';
 import WorkspaceSelectorDots from './WorkspaceSelectorDots';
+import { useWorkspaceContext } from '../../context/WorkspaceContext';
-import { useMIDI } from '../../context/MIDIContext';
+import { useVisualEngineContext } from '../../context/VisualEngineContext';
-import { useAppContext } from '../../context/AppContext';
+import { useNotificationContext } from '../../context/NotificationContext';
 import { useUserSession } from '../../context/UserSessionContext';

 import { useToast } from '../../context/ToastContext';